HackYourFutureBelgium/home/coaches/sunday-class.md

 * 🥚 `:egg:` - "Join this group if you would like to step through the examples a few more times before moving on to the exercises."
 * 🐣 `:hatching_chick:` - "Join this group if you're eager to dive right into the exercises."
 * 🐥 `:hatched_chick:` - "Did you start the exercises before class?
-Do you want to explore harder problems or take a deeper look into this this topic? 🐥 is the group for you!?
+Do you want to explore harder problems or take a deeper look into this this topic?
+This is the group for you.

 You can post three messages in the class slack channel, one with each emoji.
 In the thread for each emoji students will share a call link and begin working together in these groups.
 As coaches you can split between the groups and join their calls to guide the study sessions.